Access control gives businesses better control than shared keys

 - Software and monitoring features

-Access control makes sense if you:
+Access control may fit your business if you:

 - Have multiple employees with varying access needs

-- Experience frequent staff turnover
+- Have frequent staff turnover

-- Need to track who enters and when
+- Track who enters and when

 - Want to eliminate physical key management